In this 4-minute read:

 Some negative reviews can be particularly harmful, as one study found that a single negative review can cost your business up to 30 customers.

 But don’t worry.
 No single bad review, no matter how scathing, is enough to permanently damage your online reputation.
 And by following just a few simple practices in how to respond to negative reviews, you can often turn that bad review into a net positive for your business’s online image.
+Plus, recent research from Womply shows that businesses that regularly respond to their online business reviews earn up to 49% more revenue.

-Can I remove or dispute bad reviews?
+Can I remove or hide bad reviews?

 We get this question from business owners all the time, and who can blame them?
 A bad review can often feel unfair and personal, and when it’s up for the world to see, it’s only natural to want to take it down at all costs.